On a Hierarchy of Spectral Invariants for Graphs: Separations

 \begin{lemma} Let $A$ and $B$ be strongly regular graphs with the same parameters (in particular, $A$ and $B$ can be isomorphic).
 Let $A'$ and $B'$ be their partially colored versions such that each color occurs in $A'$, as well as in $B'$, at most once.
 Assume that $\kwlout1^0(A')=\kwlout1^0(B')$, which means that the sets of the colors occurring in $A'$ and $B'$ are equal and, therefore, we can construct the uncolored graph $G=G(A',B')$.
 Consider also $H=G(A',A')$ constructed from two vertex-disjoint copies of~$A'$. \begin{enumerate}[\bf 1.] \item If $\wlkk1(A')\ne\wlkk1(B')$, then $\wlkk1(G)\ne\wlkk1(H)$.
 In words: if color refinement distinguishes $A'$ and $B'$, then it distinguishes also $G$ and~$H$. \item If $\kwlout1^r(A')=\kwlout1^r(B')$ for some $r\ge1$ (i.e., $r$ rounds of color refinement do not suffice for distinguishing $A'$ and $B'$), then $\wwr{r-1}(G)=\wwr{r-1}(H)$. \end{enumerate} \end{lemma}

-\paragraph{The rest of the proof.} We can separate $\wlk1$ and $\wwr2$ by finding partially colored strongly regular graphs $A'$ and $B'$ as in Lemma \ref{lem:main} with $r=3$.
+\paragraph{The rest of the proof.} Lemma \ref{lem:main} allows us to separate $\wlk1$ and $\wwr2$ by finding partially colored strongly regular graphs $A'$ and $B'$ satisfying the assumptions of the lemma for $r=3$.
 Let $\mathrm{SRG}(n,d,\lambda,\mu)$ denote the set of strongly regular graphs with parameters $(n,d,\lambda,\mu)$.
-Two suitable colorings $A'$ and $B'$ exist for a graph in the set SRG(25,12,5,6) of \emph{Paulus graphs}, namely for the graph $P_{25.12}$ in Brouwer's collection \cite{BrouwerPaulus}.
-We specify these colorings in Appendix \ref{app:srg}.
-They were found by computer search using the Lua package TCSLibLua~\cite{TCSLibLua}.
+Two suitable colorings $A'$ and $B'$ exist for a graph $A=B$ in the set SRG(25,12,5,6) of \emph{Paulus graphs}, namely for the graph $P_{25.12}$ in Brouwer's collection \cite{BrouwerPaulus}.
+This graph was first described in \cite{Paulus73} and \cite{Rozenfeld73}.
+It can also be found as the first among the SRG(25,12,5,6) graphs in McKay's collection of graphs \cite{McKayGraphs} and the 14th SRG(25,12,5,6) graph in Spence's collection \cite{SpenceSRGraphs}.
+The graph can be constructed from the Latin square